findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 the data transfer for performance reasons.

 The [DIDComm](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0005-didcomm/README.md)
 a protocol is something that is not used only for authentication but communication without sacrificing privacy.
 My prediction is that the current message-oriented DIDComm protocol as a holistic transport layer is not enough.
+The ongoing [DIDComm
+V2](https://github.com/decentralized-identity/didcomm-messaging) mentions
-The ongoing [DIDComm V2](https://github.com/decentralized-identity/didcomm-messaging) mentions potential other protocols like DIDComm Stream, DIDComm Multicast, and so forth, but that will not be an easy task because of the current routing model, and especially because of the privacy needs.
+potential other protocols like DIDComm Stream, DIDComm Multicast, and so forth, but that will not be an easy task because of the current routing model, and especially because of the privacy needs.
 That has been one reason we have focused our efforts on finding a solution that would scale for all modern needs of transporting data and keeping individuals private.
 For that, our cloud agency is a perfect candidate.

 ## Symmetry vs Asymmetry in Protocols

-Before we go any further with DIDComm, let's think about what it means when we have an asymmetric protocol.
+Before we go any further with DIDComm, let's think about what it means to have an asymmetric protocol.
 We know the differences between symmetric and asymmetric cryptography.
 Let's focus on communication, i.e. how we transport keys during the protocol.